Committee Letters and Recommendations

 Professional health programs, like medical schools, value committee letters because they provide an integrated and institutional perspective on an applicant’s readiness for graduate school.
 These letters provide a comprehensive evaluation of applicants based on direct observation and the synthesis of information provided by faculty and others at an institution.
 This integrated perspective provides unique and valuable information about applicants.

-Moravian College students and alumni have the opportunity to participate in the Health Professions Advisory Committee and receive an institutional letter of recommendation.
+Moravian University students and alumni have the opportunity to participate in the Health Professions Advisory Committee and receive an institutional letter of recommendation.
 This process is held in the spring before health professions admissions cycles typically start.
 Applicants must attend a mandatory information session to learn about the process and what to expect.

 Resources of letter writers